 Food and drink: Pembroke Lodge, Roehampton Cafe, three refreshment points at Broomfield Hill, Pen Pond car park and Pembroke Lodge car park.

 Find it: Holly Lodge, Teddington, TW10 5HS; royalparks.org.uk

 Opening times: 7am – 7.30pm, though pedestrian gates are open 24 hours a day

 What's it like?
-If you think this park is impressive, just imagine it being your personal garden: the 54 acres of Holland Park used to be the grounds of Jacobean mansion Cope Castle.
+If you think this park is impressive, just imagine it being your personal garden: the 54 acres of Holland Park used to be the grounds of Jacobean mansion Cope Castle, before it was later renamed Holland House.
 The gem of the park are the Japenese-themed Kyoto gardens; wander in and you'll feel like you've stepped out of London.
 The park also normally has an impressive range of sporting facilities, including pentanque.
 This is Kensington and Chelsea, after all.
 Throughout the summer, open air theatre and opera are staged outdoors, although unfortunately not this year.
 Still, we'd go for the wildlife: koi carp, peacocks and, er, cows.

 Food and drink: Holland Park cafe, The Belvedere

 Opening times: 7.30am – 30 minutes before dusk